-$Share-based\ compensation\ expense\ under\ the\ Renren\ Plan\ allocated\ to\ the\ Company$
+Share-based compensation expense under the Renren Plan allocated to the Company

-The share-based compensation expense under Renren Plan allocated to the Company amounted to \$3,707, \$4,502 and \$2,390 for the years ended December 31, 2016, 2017 and 2018, respectively.
+The share-based compensation expense under Renren Plan allocated to the Company amounted to \$2,390, \$109 and \$nil for the years ended December 31, 2018, 2019 and 2020, respectively.
 These expenses are part of selling and marketing expenses, research and development expenses, and general and administrative expenses allocated from Renren, which were waived and have been reflected as capital contributions as of the date such expenses were originally allocated.